Procurement Process Cycle

 Our white-glove solution helps organizations procure SaaS solutions with maximum efficiency, using pricing benchmarks derived from what other businesses are paying for similar subscriptions to help you get the best price.

 The Vertice platform is also a sophisticated cloud cost optimization (CCO) solution, leveraging automation and granular data processing to visualize your entire cloud environment with easily understood dashboards.
-This consequently allows our customers to optimize vendor partnerships, usage, and cost allocation.
+This consequently allows our customers to optimize vendor partnerships, usage, and cost allocation across all of their procurement cycle steps.

 Here is a bit more information: